 We’ve brought these together because the same reasoning applies to both.
 You can split without worry because there’s no way to go bust from your next card.
 However, starting from 4 or 6 is still tough, so you have to weigh up whether you’re prepared to double your stake for no real benefit.

 That covers every scenario in blackjack and as you can see there’s an important decision to be made for each pair.
 Some are more obvious than others and have a major impact on the outcome of a hand, so it’s vital you know what to do, whilst considering what the dealer has.
-Either way, splitting in blackjack is a key part, so read this guide and apply your knowledge when you hit the tables with Lucky Nugget Casino.
+Either way, splitting in blackjack is a key part, so read this guide and apply your knowledge when you enjoy this casino classic with Lucky Nugget Casino.